-We'll also visit the famous tannery, known for the iconic view overlooking its dye pits, and a ceramic factory where you can see potters working in the traditional way.
+We'll also visit the famous tannery.
+We'll stop for that iconic view, overlooking the dye pits.
+We'll also visit a ceramic factory where you can see potters working in the traditional way.

 Further south, at Midelt, the landscape opens up and we enjoy expansive views to the west.
 Midelt is a fantastic place for an overnight stop.
-We rest here for the night, and enjoy an easy but spectacular walk.Auberge Jaafar or similarBreakfast
+We rest here for the night, and enjoy an easy but spectacular walk of 1,5 to 2 hours.
+It's a fairly rocky path, so we'll need our walking shoes.Auberge Jaafar or similarBreakfast

 Day 7-8 - Todra Gorge - Dades Valley - Ait Benhaddou

 Rising early, we enjoy another fun camel ride through the sand dunes.
 Sunrise is a magical time of the day and we experience the amazing interplay of light as the Sahara slowly comes alive all around us.
 Returning to the Auberge we collect the rest of our gear and then travel west to Todra.